The Best Smart Coffee Machine In 2022

 Temperature stable

-It has a PID which suggests that the brew temp is under control.
+It has a PID which indicates that the brew temp is under control.

 Multiple brew settings